m-dodd/data608-project/README.md

 ## Results

 Utilizing learning rate scheduling and data augmentation we were able to build a CNN with 97% acccuracy and a balanced confusion matrix with nearly equal misclassified images.
 We are extremely satisified with this result and hope you enjoy the project.

+Please feel free to contact me (Mark Dodd) at [LinkedIn](https://www.linkedin.com/in/mark-dodd-ai/) for additional information.